caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ### Backend

 - Use your favorite framework and programming language to build the API.
-I recommend to stick to the known ones: Python, Java, NodeJS, PHP, .NET, Go.
+I recommend sticking to the known ones: Python, Java, NodeJS, PHP, .NET, Go.
 - No matter what you do, always go Restful.
 Research about how a truly Restful API should look like.
 Avoid having routes like `POST /api/add-book` or `GET /api/filter-by-rating?rating`.
 - Make sure you understand the difference between URL parameters (`/users/:id`) and query strings (`/users?sortBy=:order`) and when to use them.
 - Handle authentication properly.
 Do not store plain text passwords.
 Look for 'salt hashing', learn to manage secrets in the server.
 Study this over and over again until you understand how clean auth works.